• Skip to primary navigation

 Why you'll love this recipe

-This recipe orginally was from Warren Brown of the famous Cakelove Bakery in Washington DC founded in 2002 which I have slightly adapted.
+This recipe originally was from Warren Brown of the famous Cakelove Bakery in Washington DC founded in 2002 which I have slightly adapted.

 Ingredients

-Butter - Unsalted butter is the best choice for this recipe.
-Salted butter will change the flavor completely so plan ahead and purchase good quality, unsalted butter.
+• Butter – Unsalted butter is the best choice for this recipe.
+Salted butter will change the flavor completely so be sure to purchase good quality, unsalted butter.

 Variations

-This recipe for Italian meringue Buttercream is not super sweet so can be flavoured easily.
-To this quantity you can add either:-
+This recipe for Italian meringue Buttercream is not super sweet so can be flavored easily.
+To this quantity, you can add either:-

-Italian meringue buttercream in black bowl viewed from above
+Thick creamy buttercream in black bowl viewed from above.

 Instructions